openfiesta/openfiestalab/labguide/residency.md

 ---

-Collaborators are any person that have help us to develop a better program, either giving us priceless feedback or putting their own efforts for the improvement of this residencies.
-Anyone could became a collaborator as any relevant contribution forseeking a more useful program is welcomed.
-Please, don't hesitate to write us for joining efforts.
+<p align="justify"> Collaborators are any person that helped us to develop the program, either by giving us priceless feedback or putting their efforts for the improvement of the residency program.
+Anyone could become a collaborator as any relevant contribution to seeking a more useful program is welcomed.
+Please, don't hesitate to write to us for joining efforts.</p>